zevv/npeg/README.md

 Precedence operators is an experimental feature which allows for the construction of "precedence climbing" or "Pratt parsers" with NPeg.
-The main use for this feature is building parsers for programming langues that follow the usual precedence and associativity rules of arithmetic expressions.
+The main use for this feature is building parsers for programming languages that follow the usual precedence and associativity rules of arithmetic expressions.

 - Left associative precedence of `N`: `P ^ N`